core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 The proof for uniqueness of (key, nonce) pairs in {{Section D.4 of RFC8613}} is also valid in group communication scenarios.
 That is, given an OSCORE group:

 * Uniqueness of Sender IDs within the group is enforced by the Group Manager.
-In fact, from the moment when a Gid is assigned to a group until the moment when a new Gid is assigned to that same group, the Group Manager does not reassign a Sender ID within the group (see {{sec-group-key-management}}).
+In fact, from the moment when a Gid is assigned to a group until the moment when a new Gid is assigned to that same group, the Group Manager does not reassign a Sender ID within the group.

 * The case A in {{Section D.4 of RFC8613}} concerns all requests as well as all responses including a Partial IV (e.g., Observe notifications {{RFC7641}} or any other subsequent responses after the first one).
 In this case, same considerations from {{RFC8613}} apply here as well.